-In the run-up to Christmas, every business should be looking for opportunities to promote themselves and make more sales.
+In the run-up to Christmas, every business should be looking for opportunities to promote themselves and make more sales and use this opportunity for Christmas shopping campaign.
 Thankfully there are many things that you can do to bring customers to your site over the festive season and make them more likely to convert.
-Here we take a look at some of the most important pre-Christmas marketing strategies to help your business boost sales.
+Here we take a look at some of the most important pre-Christmas marketing strategies to help your business boost Christmas sales.

 Christmas is the perfect time to put out a large email campaign.
-This is the time of year that shoppers are most interested, not only in great prices and deals but also simply in new ideas for Christmas gifts.
-This gives you the chance to promote your products or services by email with a good chance of them being considered.
+This is the time of year that shoppers are most interested, not only in great prices and best Christmas deals but also simply in new ideas for Christmas gifts.
+This gives your Christmas shop online the chance to promote products or services by email with a good chance of them being considered.

 Get more reviews from your customers